‘We all know that flights can be long and slightly uncomfortable journeys. They certainly are for me because of All Of The People…

 I’m not a huge fan of being around strangers and I’m even less of a fan of being sat *right* next to hundreds of them in a small tin can for prolonged periods of time.

-Anyhoo, since I don’t have my own private jet, I am resigned to the fact that I’m stuck with the situation for the foreseeable future.
+Anyhoo, since I don’t have my own private jet (but I’m tempted to arrange one via this website…) I am resigned to the fact that I’m stuck with the situation for the foreseeable future.
 As an introvert and someone who is in constant fear of being judged, I tend not to say too much when I’m flying.
 This is mainly because I know I can easily be overheard by those sitting around me.
 If I want to chat with Les (which does happen on occasion), I tend to chat quietly.

 I never speak of anything controversial or personal because I’m not a monster.
 As well as conversation, I’m also very aware of my actions overall.
 This means making little noise, being polite to everyone, and never *ever* hogging both armrests.
 I won’t even use the bathroom on a flight.
 THAT’S how awkward I am.
 But enough about me…